giopunt/verified-views-poc/episodes/ep-12-the-wellness-trend-with-alice-liveing.md

   Our next guest on #VerifiedViews is 4am riser (!)
 Alice Liveing, a woman who is leading both the social and wellness spaces, proving influencers can create authentic, holistic health and fitness content, alongside a message of self-love.
-This week’s episode with Alice focuses around the question of whether or not Instagram’s recent move to put age gates on diet and detox products being sold in-app, means we are heading towards a better balance of physical and mental wellbeing?
-Tune in to find out.
 If you want to follow Alice, you can do so here: https://www.instagram.com/aliceliveing/ Whilst you’re here, if you’d like to find out more about SEEN Connects you can find us at www.SEENConnects.com.
 ---